Exclusive-China pushes Huarong to sell non-core units, mulls implicit support - sources

 The government of central China's Hunan province is in talks to take a controlling stake in Changsha-based Huarong Xiangjiang Bank, said the first source.
 The Hunan government and the Huarong banking subsidiary did not respond to requests for comment.

 Deutsche Bank plans to buy Huarong's stake in their joint venture investment firm, Huarong Rongde Asset Management, said a fourth source with direct knowledge of the deal.
-Germany's largest lender declined to comment.
+Germany's largest lender rejected this claim, saying that it has no such plans.
 Huarong Rongde did not respond to a request for comment.

 Huarong has put Huarong Consumer Finance on sale, with food-delivery giant Meituan expressing interest earlier this year, the second source said.
 Meituan did not immediately respond to a request for comment.